Smooths frizz and protects color with a gentle, salon-style formula that keeps hair polished and full-bodied.

 Account for color and chemical services

-- Fresh color or highlights: Prioritize shampoos labeled color safe and sulfate free, like Keratin Complex Color Care Smoothing Shampoo and Pureology Strength Cure.
-They are less likely to strip dyes and toners.
+- Fresh color or highlights: Look for sulfate-free, color-safe formulas like Keratin Complex Color Care Smoothing Shampoo and Pureology Strength Cure Shampoo.
+These are less likely to speed up fading.

 How to use keratin shampoo for best results